Pointing patios is a quick and cost-effective way to get a great look. Here the pros tell you how

 This very much depends on what you use for pointing and whether you are doing it yourself or employing a pro.

-If doing the job yourself you obviously save on labour costs but you will need to buy the pointing materials and tools.
+If you do the job yourself, you will obviously save on labour costs, but you will need to buy the pointing materials and tools.
 There are two choices for materials: jointing compound or the old-school option sand and cement.
-Sand and cement is around a third of the cost of jointing compound.
+Sand and cement costs around a third of the cost of jointing compound.

-If you decide that you want a who new patio with smart new porcelain or natural stone the patio costs can rise dramatically.
-So repointing makes a great stop gap until you have enough funds to go all out for a new patio.
+If you decide that you want a brand-new patio with smart new porcelain or natural stone, the patio costs can rise dramatically.
+So repointing makes a great stopgap until you have enough funds to go all out for a new patio.

-On the other hand, if you need to budget for larger scopes of external work, read out guide to repointing costs.
+On the other hand, if you need to budget for larger scopes of external work, read our guide to repointing costs.

-If you are using a traditional dry mix you will get a smoother finish if you use a dry building sand or a kiln-dried jointing sand (which is a fine dry sand).
-Sharp sand is coarser than both and won’t give such a smooth finish.
+If you are using a traditional dry mix, you will get a smoother finish if you use dry building sand or kiln-dried jointing sand (which is a fine dry sand).
+Sharp sand is coarser and won’t give such a smooth finish.
+But Taylor points out, "I use a sharp, washed sand because the gritty texture helps the mix bite into the edges of the slabs and set firm."

-But you can use a brick jointer to press down the dry mix and smooth it out.
-You will then need to add more loose dry mix to fill the gap.
-Use the brick jointer to press down again.
+You can use a brick jointer to press down the dry mix and smooth it out.
+You may need to add more loose dry mix to fill the gap.
+If you do, use the brick jointer to press down again.
 Repeat until the gap is filled.
 There isn’t a great deal of difference in the look of the finish if you use a brick jointer.

-This applies to the more traditional dry mix of sand and cement with the popular choice being 1 part cement and 4 parts sand.
+This applies to the more traditional dry mix of sand and cement, with the popular choice being one part cement and four parts sand.
 This is for more general building use, but it does work on patios.

-Alternatively you can use a ratio of 1 part cement and 3 parts sand for patios.
-Do not use any other ratio, as it won't set properly and you will need to do it again.
+Alternatively, you can use a ratio of one part cement and three parts sand for patios.
+Do not use any other ratio, as it won't set properly, and you will need to do it again.

 Make sure you mix the sand and cement thoroughly and evenly.
 Otherwise you will have problems with parts of the pointing not setting properly and breaking up.

-Once you have finished your patio think about looking at patio edging ideas such as walls and borders to give your patio a cool contemporary look.
+Once you have finished your patio, consider looking at patio edging ideas, such as walls and borders, to give it a cool, contemporary look.

 Get the Homebuilding & Renovating Newsletter